Aman7123/SteamLeaderboards-API/README.md

 ### Creating a Docker Image

 To build a container that can execute the application from a safe location you can use my supplied [Dockerfile](Dockerfile) to do so.
-You should follow the [Database Setup](#Database-Setup) and [Project Security](#Security) guide first to better understand some of these arguments.
+You should follow the [Database Setup](#Database-Setup), [Steam API Key](#Steam-Connection) and [Project Security](#Security) guide first to better understand some of these arguments.

 ```Dockerfile
 CMD [ "java", \